 - BAYON®: Supply nano-composite nylon film to juice carton

 - KRAFT®: Working on nano-particle films that willl detect meat pathogens

-Global overview of Nanotechnology food
+Global overview of Nanotechnology in food industry

 A handful of food and nutrition products containing invisible nano-scale additives are already commercially available.
 Hundreds of companies are conducting research and development (R&D) on the use of nanotech to engineer, process, package and deliver meat and nutrients to our shopping baskets and our plates.
 Among them are giant food and beverage corporations, as well as tiny nanotech start-ups.

 The U.S. is leading in nanotechnology research, with more than 400 research centers and companies involved and more than $3.4 billion in funding.
 Europe has more than 175 companies and organizations involved in nanoscience research, with $1.7 billion in funding, and Japan has more than 100 companies working with nanotechnologies.
 Globally, the market for nanocomposites is expected to grow to $250 million by 2008, with annual growth rates projected to be 18 percent to 25 percent per year.
 A 2004 report produced by Helmut Kaiser Consultancy, “Nanotechnology in Food and Food Processing Industry Worldwide,” predicts that the nanofood market will surge from $2.6 billion today to $7 billion in 2006 and to $20.4 billion in 2010.